Rated Current (A)

 It is an auxiliary control and power cable which is mainly designed for use in the mains supply.
 SWA (Steel Wire Armoured ) cables are designed in order to give mechanical protection and this is the reason that cable is used for external purposes since Armour reduces the risk of any physical damage including being pinched or damaged; steel is generally used for protection of Armoured cable.
-Since cables are heavy with respect to the weight which makes them very difficult to bend, these are suitable for use outdoors.
+Since wires and cables are heavy with respect to the weight which makes them very difficult to bend, these are suitable for use outdoors.

 Construction of SWA Cables: